adamjmurray/chorus.js/docs-home.md

 which makes it easy to try different scales and chord progressions without changing the `Part`.

 This is the basic `Song` structure.
 Each object mentioned here has various options to further control the song's behavior.
+Consult each class's documentation for more information.

+TODO: examples!